 Cost-plus pricing is a straightforward method where you calculate your total costs (including both fixed and variable expenses) and then add a markup to determine the selling price.
 The markup represents your desired profit margin.
 Cost plus pricing can be a simple approach, but it’s not without its challenges.

-The cost plus pricing advantages and disadvantages must be weighed carefully.
+The advantages and disadvantages of cost-plus pricing must be weighed carefully.
 On the one hand, it ensures you cover your costs and achieve a target profit.
 On the other hand, it doesn’t account for market demand or competitor pricing.
-For example, if you’re selling handmade jewelry and your cost-plus pricing results in a price significantly higher than similar items on Etsy, you might struggle to make sales.

 Value-Based Pricing: Focusing on Perceived Worth